retry51776/notes/psychlogy/README.md

       - can you limited variables?
       - can you execute potential solution see result?
   ### Design
-  - 3.3 communication
+  - 3.3 Communication
     - 3.3.1 Connection before correction.
       - External: confirm their feeling, share your feeling
       - Internal: trust yourself, aka [mammal brain](psychology.md#mammal-brain)
-  - 3.4 design workflow
+  - 3.4 Design workflow
     - 3.4.1 If there is another party, remember compromise
     - 3.4.2 Solution can be incremental improvement
   ### Implementation
-  - 3.5 training
+  - 3.5 Training
     - 3.5.1 confirm improvement
     - 3.5.2 repeatation is the key
-  - 3.6 conclusion
+  - 3.6 Conclusion
     - 3.6.1 Identify problem, solution, progress, lesson
     - 3.6.2 explore alternative
     - 3.6.3 document [adjustment of knowledge](#knowledge)